Court of the Myrtles: Sala de la Barca

-Behind the northern portico of the courtyard is an muqarnas-decorated archway that leads to the Sala de la Barca, a wide rectangular hall with an ornate vaulted wood ceiling and alcoves at its east and west ends.
+Behind the northern portico of the courtyard is a muqarnas-decorated archway that leads to the Sala de la Barca, a wide rectangular hall with an ornate vaulted wood ceiling and alcoves at its east and west ends.
 The ceiling has a rounded profile and is covered in geometric motifs.
 The alcoves at either end are separated from the rest of the hall by round arches embellished with muqarnas spandrels transitioning to the wooden vault.
 The original ceiling was destroyed by fire in 1890, but with the help of surviving fragments it was later meticulously reconstructed, a process that was completed in 1965.
-A popular etymology alleges that the name Barca it comes from the Spanish word for "boat", referring to the shape of the ceiling.
+A popular etymology alleges that the name Barca comes from the Spanish word for "boat", referring to the shape of the ceiling.
 Most scholars, however, accept that the name is probably instead derived from the Arabic word baraka, meaning "blessing", which is included in the Arabic inscriptions around the hall.

 Some scholars, such as James Dickie, have suggested that the hall was the bedroom and summer apartment of the sultan.
-However, Robert Irwin argues that this is unlikely given the room's location at the entrance of an audience chamber (the Hall of the Ambassadors).
+Robert Irwin argues that this is unlikely, given the room's location at the entrance of an audience chamber (the Hall of the Ambassadors).
 The official guidebook of the Alhambra, published by the Patronato (official agency in charge of the site's preservation), calls the hall an "antechamber" to the Hall of the Ambassadors, though the side alcoves of the hall may have held beds.
 It may have also been a sitting room or waiting room.
 A doorway in the corner of the western alcove gives access to a small winding passage that leads to a preserved latrine chamber.